Animenosekai/translate/README.md

 Incompatible versions:     2
 ```

-According to Vermin, Python 3.2 is needed for the backport of typing but some may say that it is available for python versions higher than 3.0
+According to Vermin (`--backport typing`), Python 3.2 is needed for the backport of typing but some may say that it is available for python versions higher than 3.0

 Always check if your Python version works with `translatepy` before using it in production